uc-cdis/cloud-automation/kube/services/arborist/README.md

 ### Roll new version
-arborist doesn't have data persistence right now, everytime arborist is rolled, you will need to run `g3k runjob usersync` again
+arborist doesn't have data persistence right now, every time arborist is rolled, you will need to run `g3k runjob usersync` again